traffic-refinery/traffic-refinery.github.io/configuration.md

 ---

 # Configuration
-`Traffic Refinery`'s configuration is defined using a json file.
+`Traffic Refinery`'s configuration is defined using a JSON file.
 The default configuration filename is `trconfig.json`.
-At runtime, `Traffic Refinery` searches for the config file, first in the current directory and then in the `/etc/traffic-refinery/` directory. to import a configuration from a file located in a different location use the `-conf` option.
+At runtime, `Traffic Refinery` searches for the config file, first in the current directory and then in the `/etc/traffic-refinery/` directory.
+To import a configuration from a file located in a different location use the `-conf` option.

 **NOTE: providing a configuration file is necessary.**